North Captiva Island Ferry Guide: Schedules, Costs & Tips

 Managing High Season and Holiday Travel

 Book Thanksgiving, Christmas, and Spring Break ferries immediately after securing lodging.
 January through March sees 80% capacity on weekends.
 Consider Tuesday-Thursday arrivals for easier booking and calmer crossings.
 Monitor weather forecasts 72 hours ahead—afternoon thunderstorms commonly affect summer schedules.
-Purchase flexible tickets allowing date changes without penalties during hurricane season (June-November).

 Frequently Asked Questions about the North Captiva Island Ferry